DHS-SVIP/requirements-for-decentralized-identity/TrustArchitecture.md

 As a digital analogue to a written signature, a digital signature provides assurances that the claimed signatory signed the information, and the information was not modified after signature generation.

-Signature generation uses a private key to generate a digital signature; signature verification uses a public key that corresponds to, but is not the same as, the private key.
+Signature generation uses a private cryptographic key to generate a digital signature; signature verification uses a public cryptographic key that corresponds to, but is not the same as, the private key.
 Each signatory possesses a private and public key pair.
 Public keys may be known by the public; private keys are kept secret.
 Anyone can verify the signature by employing the signatory’s public key.
 Only the entity that possesses the private key can perform signature generation.

-A public key infrastructure (PKI) is a framework that is established to issue, maintain and revoke the certificates that can be used for digital signature generation and verification.
-A Certificate Authority (CA) in a PKI is the entity responsible for issuing certificates.
+A public key infrastructure (PKI) is a framework that is established to issue, maintain and revoke public key certificates.
+A Certificate Authority (CA) in a PKI is the entity responsible for issuing certificates and exacting compliance with PKI policy.

 ### Domain Name System & DNSSEC